 There have been periods of industry-wide shortage of key components, including solar panels and wind turbines, in times of rapid industry growth.
 The manufacturing infrastructure for some of these components has a long lead time, requires significant capital investment and relies on the continued availability of key commodity materials, potentially resulting in an inability to meet demand for these components.
-In addition, the United States government has imposed tariffs on imported solar cells and modules.
-The tariff begins at 30% in 2018 and declines to 25%, 20% and 15% in 2019, 2020 and 2021, respectively.
-The first 2.5 gigawatts of imported solar cells are exempted from these tariffs.
-Our purchase price for renewable energy facilities may reflect the tariff penalties mentioned above if project developers purchase solar panels containing imported solar cells manufactured in China or other foreign countries.
-These tariff penalties may also result in increased prices for domestic solar cells and modules due to decreased competition.
+In addition, the United States government has imposed tariffs on solar cells manufactured in China.
+Based on determinations by the United States government, the applicable anti-dumping tariff rates range from approximately 8% to 239%.
+To the extent that United States market participants experience harm from Chinese pricing practices, an additional tariff of approximately 15%-16% will be applied.
+If project developers purchase solar panels containing cells manufactured in China, our purchase price for renewable energy facilities would reflect the tariff penalties mentioned above.
 A shortage of key commodity materials could also lead to a reduction in the number of renewable energy facilities that we may have the opportunity to acquire in the future, or delay or increase the costs of acquisitions.